 The changes may have been relatively minimal, but it seems that they did have some effect in terms of boosting performance.
 Peter Chinn later recalled that the changes which were introduced to create the Mk.
 II version had boosted peak output by around 15%, with an increase in peaking speed of between 1,000 and 1,500 RPM compared with the figures for the original Mk.
 I variant.
 This must be down to the revised backplate design with its 25% greater effective choke area.

 Interestingly enough, ETA themselves never advertised this variant under the Series II or Model G.P.
 "B" designations which one might expect.
 The engine continued to be advertised simply as the ETA 29 GP.
 There is internal evidence to show that ETA did indeed think of it as the Mk.
 II (or Series II) version of the engine as far as their own development sequence was concerned.
-However, it would appear that ETA did not consider the changes sufficient to warrant a re-designation of the engine, at least as far as the public were concerned.
+However, it would appear that ETA did not consider the changes sufficient to warrant a re-designation of the engine, at least in an advertising context.

 The above view is supported by the fact that the factory serial number sequence was continued without a break when the revised design was introduced.
 The serial numbers continued to start with "3" followed by the number of the particular engine in the series.
 This sequence was continued consecutively from that established with the Mk.
 I in order to avoid duplication of numbers.
 Apart from the higher serial numbers which necessarily resulted from this continuity, the defining features of the Mk.
 II ETA 29 are the one-piece backplate allied to the large-diameter front housing - a unique combination among ETA 29’s.

 During 1950 the Mk.
 I and Mk.
 II ETA 29’s between them added greatly to the engine’s already-impressive string of competition successes, winning major contests in Britain and elsewhere.
-A noteworthy achievement was the ETA’s class victory in the 1950 New Zealand championships with a then-impressive winning speed of 112.28 mph.
-The engine was equally successful in the tether car racing field, establishing a new British 5 cc tether car record of 80.36 MPH.
+A noteworthy achievement was the ETA’s class victory in control line speed at the 1950 New Zealand championships with a then-impressive winning figure of 112.28 mph.
+The engine was equally successful in the tether car racing field, establishing a new British 5 cc tether car record of 80.36 mph.
 ETA made much of these successes in their advertising.

 Consequently, the ETA appeared as the plan engine on a number of published Aeromodeller Plans Service control line stunt designs of this era, including Eric Higley's illustrated "Hopit" which was published in the March 1951 issue of "Aeromodeller".

 The Mk.
 II ETA 29 is one of the rarest models in complete and original condition - it was only in production for some 5 months.
-And speaking of rarest models, it was during this period that Ken Bedford experimented with a crankshaft front rotary valve (FRV) version of the ETA 29.
+And speaking of rarest models, it was during this period that Ken Bedford experimented with a crankshaft front rotary valve (FRV) version of the ETA 29, presumably for control-line stunt applications.
 Miles Patience discovered this unique prototype among a large grouping of ETA items which appears to have come from Eric Bedford’s estate, along with many other interesting items.
 Miles’ ETA discoveries are documented on John Lichnerowicz’s previously-mentioned website.

 ETA 29 Mk.
 III - Nov.
 1950 - Aug.
 1956